How safe is your investment?

 We have continued to maintain a conservative approach on which of these banks to use, preferring those which we believe the government would fully support in any further financial crisis.
 It is therefore our considered decision to use a minimum of 5 banks each with separate UK banking licences.

 The Financial Services Compensation Scheme (FSCS) provides that each individual is entitled to up to the equivalent in sterling of 100% of the first €100,000 in total in compensation for losses across all their deposits with that institution.
 Our current policy, which diversifies client money between a number of separately licensed institutions, means that our clients would receive this level of protection with each of the banks we use.

 Stock you hold with us is held by Hargreaves Lansdown Nominees Limited, a non-trading company which is a member of the Hargreaves Lansdown Group of Companies.
 As a non-trading company it cannot run up liabilities of its own and Hargreaves Lansdown accepts full liability for any default by our nominee company.
-All your assets are held in an account designated with your name and, as with client money, are subject to controls and procedures over and above those required by the FSA.
+We maintain detailed records of all your investments and assets for which you will at all times remain the beneficial owner.
+As with client money, our custody records are subject to controls and procedures over and above those required by the FCA.

 We do not lend any stock held in Vantage.

 Financial Services Compensation Scheme